deanssmart/laravel-developme-week7/README.md

 ## Intro

 A veterinary practice database app that allows tracking of owners and their pets with a one to many relationship and pet treatments with a many to many relationship.
-The app also includes a RESTFUL API (End-points listed below)
+The app also includes a RESTful API (End-points listed below)

 ### Technologies